intel/neural-compressor/latest/_sources/docs/source/metric.md.txt

-## Get Start with Metric
+## Get Started with Metric

 ### Use Intel® Neural Compressor Metric API

-Users can specify an Neural Compressor built-in metric such as shown below:
+Users can specify a Neural Compressor built-in metric such as shown below:

 ```python
 from neural_compressor import Metric